PROPERTIES OF ALUMINUM FABRICATION

 Here at Astro, we primarily work with these grades: 3003, 5052, and 6061.

-This popular grade is the economic choice because it is low cost, it’s strong, resists corrosion, and has excellent weldability.
+Grade 3003 is a popular gradefor economic choice because it is low cost, it’s strong, resists corrosion, and has excellent weldability.
 Further, this grade can be welded, deep drawn, spun, or brazed and is great for general sheet metal work.
 Grade 3003 has a smooth, semi-shiny finish and is popular for many applications.

 3003 Aluminum Applications